ZipCodeCore/BlueJ.NaiveTicket/README.md

 or<br>
 `class public TicketMachine`<br>
 in the outer wrapper of a class?

+	* A .java file can only have one public class and it should be named as same as the .java file.
+But .java file can have several non public classes.

 * Edit the source of the `TicketMachine` class to make the change and then close the editor window.
 	* Do you notice a change in the class diagram?
 The class diagram is no longer color cordinated to display the start 		and end of the block